AdeloyeB/boxup-crime-assignment/README.md

 - [x] Google Maps showing location of where Box Uo Crime is located - NOTE: APIKEY I inserted is my personal one and it's for test purposes only.

+- [x] .gitmodules has submodule which creates a link to the github theme page.
+This means users will know they have to download the theme as well as my project to ensure everything is fully working.

 #### The website should:

 - [ ] Be marked up using semantic HTML5 elements including main, section, nav and article